cvhariharan/ServerZero/README.md

 Once all the services are started, you can navigate to Pi-hole and setup local dns.
 The format is `{service-name}.{domain-name-from-env}`.
 You can also navigate to Traefik dashboard at `https://{raspi-ip}:9000` and get the domain names from there.

+*Should work on Debian based systems.
+Tested only on the latest version of Raspberry Pi OS Lite*